-The new Tax Reform limits the amount of state and local taxes you can claim as an itemized deduction on your return to $10,000.
+The new Tax Reform limits the amount of state and local taxes you can claim as an itemized deduction on your return to $10,000 ($5,000 of Married Filing Separately).
 This amount is inclusive of income, real estate and sales tax.
 Amounts in excess of the $10,000 cannot be claimed as an itemized deduction on your tax return.

 What does this mean for my refund?